ferencdv/missile_trajectory_simulator/README.md

 http://www.aerorocket.com/hyperx.html.
 I have used his results essentially as a look up table.

-# FITTING THE DATA
+### Fitting Procedure

-The drag functions for various L/D (length of nosecone/ max diameter of nosecone) and for various mach speeds were produced using HyperCFD code.
+The drag coefficient CD functions for various L/D (length of nosecone/ max diameter of nosecone) and for various mach speeds were produced using HyperCFD code.
 Note that this is a fit of total drag which includes the body drag plus the fricton drag and base drag.
 It does not include the fin drag.
 Note that this drag also does not include the drag due to various length bodies because it does not seem to be a large effect.
 These curves can be divided into three segments from M=0 to M=1.05 [1], from M=1.05